 100% were interested in learning more about a single-prong cannula.
 And when they tested it, 98% were pleased and considered the Uni-Flo2 to be comfortable, stable and secure.
 They also cited:

 - Greater comfort

 - Decreased facial skin irritation

 Mike M., from Wichita Falls, TX reported, "The Uni-flo2 cannula is perfect for my challenge with COPD.
 I am missing cartilage in my right ear so I can't use a two prong cannula without taping it on.
 The Uni-flo2 single prong cannula gives me the POX I need and increased comfort wearing it.
 I don't have the bulky two prong tubing on my face and around my throat.
 Best cannula I have ever used."

-And Barbara M., from Las Vegas, NV said, “I am in my mid 40s suffering with lung fibrosis, and dependent on oxygen.
-For years I have wanted to wear a nasal cannula that is light weight, comfortable, not all over my face and discrete.
+And Barbara M., from Las Vegas, NV said, "I am in my mid-40s suffering with lung fibrosis, and dependent on oxygen.
+For years I have wanted to wear a nasal cannula that is lightweight, comfortable, not all over my face, and discrete.
 When I first used the Uni-flo2 nasal cannula I knew I had found the perfect nasal cannula.
-I can hardly tell I’m wearing it, and now I can even smell my meals and the spring flowers.
-I just love it!”
+I can hardly tell I'm wearing it, and now I can even smell my meals and the spring flowers.
+I just love it!"

 The study reported here does have some limitations.
-It’s quite small in scope and was conducted by the company who developed the product, although they did bring in an independent statistician.
+It's quite small in scope and was conducted by the company that developed the product, although they did bring in an independent statistician.
 Clearly, more independent research is needed to truly prove the efficacy of this new oxygen delivery approach.

 The cannulas are for sale on the company website and looked to be priced quite affordably.
 You may even be able to obtain one to test out from your local oxygen supplier.
 I'd love to hear comments back here from anyone who tries it out.